-The Company's Bylaws require that a majority of the Company's common stock be represented at the Annual Meeting, whether in person or by proxy, for the quorum that is needed to transact any business.
+The Company's Bylaws require that a majority of the Company's common stock be represented at the Annual Meeting. whether in person or by proxy, for the quorum that is needed to transact any business.

 Election of Directors.
 To be elected, directors must receive a majority of the votes cast (the number of shares voted "For" a director nominee must exceed the number of votes cast "Against" that nominee), except in the event of a contested election.
 A properly executed proxy marked "Abstain" with respect to such matter will not be counted as votes "For" or "Against" a director, although it will be counted for purposes of determining whether there is a quorum.
-In the event of a contested election (where the number of nominees exceeds the number of vacancies), the affirmative vote of a plurality of the votes cast at the meeting would be required for the election of directors.
-A properly executed proxy marked to withhold authority with respect to the election of one or more directors will not be voted with respect to the director or directors indicated, although it will be counted for purposes of determining whether there is a quorum.
+In the event of a contested election (where the number of nominees exceeds the number of vacancies), the affirmative vote of a plurality of the votes of the shares present in person or represented by proxy at the meeting and entitled to vote on the election of directors would be required for the election of directors.
+A properly executed proxy marked to withhold authority with respect to the election of one or more directors will not be voted with respect to the director or directors indicated, although it will be counted for purposes of determining whether there is a guorum.